Backbase/golden-sample-app/README.md

 ## Overview of the app
 This project is a complete reference implementation for building a new Angular single page application(SPA) with Backbase components and libraries.
-It includes best practices that front-end developers can use to build their own web application.
+It includes best practices that front-end developers can use to build their own web applications.

 This README provides an overview and set-up of the app, and further guidance is provided as comments in the code to further guide you.